How to make simple quarter marks and shark’s teeth on your horse’s rump!

-The purpose of using water is to make the hair easier to brush against it’s normal grain, which creates the pattern.
-You can also make your horse damp with a sponge and water, or use that spray bottle.
-I always seem to get too much water using those methods, but that may just be me.
+- The purpose of using water is to make the hair easier to brush against its normal grain, which creates the pattern.
+You can also make your horse damp with a sponge and water, or use a spray bottle.

-- Start by swiping a stripe from above the stifle to top of tail.
+- Start by swiping a stripe from above the stifle to top of the tail.

 - Your second swipe will be from about the hip to the bottom of the hamstring, this makes a V that is sideways (your first shark tooth.)

-This was super tricky for me to figure out, but once I got it, it was quite easy.
-(A true blonde) Luckily, if you “mess up”, you only have to brush the hair in the correct direction and start over.
+- This was super tricky for me to figure out, but once I got it, it was quite easy.
+Luckily, if you “mess up”, you only have to brush the hair in the correct direction and start over.

 For stencils, lay your stencil on the croup where it can be subtly seen.